-People with bulimia nervosa should be referred to secondary care for assessment and management.
+People with suspected bulimia nervosa should be referred immediately to a community-based, age-appropriate specialist eating disorder service for assessment and management.
 However, primary care has a significant role to play in patient management and support.
 The great majority of patients with bulimia nervosa can be treated as outpatients.
 There is a very limited role for the inpatient treatment of bulimia nervosa.
 This is primarily concerned with the management of suicide risk or severe self-harm, or for low serum potassium.

-Guidelines from the National Institute for Health and Care Excellence (NICE) recommend that as a first step, patients should be encouraged to follow an evidence-based self-help programme, with direct encouragement and support from healthcare professionals.
-Cognitive behavioural therapy for bulimia nervosa (CBT-BN), a specifically adapted form of CBT, should be offered to adults with bulimia nervosa.
-The course of treatment should be for 16 to 20 sessions over 4 to 5 months.
-When people with bulimia nervosa have not responded to or do not want CBT, other psychological treatments - eg, interpersonal psychotherapy - should be considered.
+Guidelines from the National Institute for Health and Care Excellence (NICE) recommend that as a first step, patients should be encouraged to follow an evidence-based bulimia-focused guided self-help programme, with direct encouragement and support from healthcare professionals.
+Individual eating-disorder-focused cognitive behavioural therapy (CBT-ED), a specifically adapted form of CBT, should be offered to adults with bulimia nervosa if self-help is ineffective or not an option.
+The course of treatment is usually 20 sessions over 20 weeks, often with twice-weekly sessions initially.

 General medical aspects